 Owen Sheehy Skeffington Memorial Awards

-A memorial was established in 1973 from funds contributed in memory of Dr Owen Sheehy Skeffington.
-This annual award (approx €2,000) takes the form in alternate years of a maintenance grant (2017) and a travelling scholarship (2018).
-The travelling scholarship is awarded for travel to France to any student registered in an institute of higher education in Ireland.
-The maintenance grant will be awarded in this academic year (2017).
-It is awarded to a current Senior Freshman student of French or to a current Junior Sophister student of French intending to major in French in 2017/2018, in Trinity College Dublin.
+A memorial was established in 1973 from funds contributed in memory of Dr Owen Sheehy Skeffington, which includes a travel / maintenance grant (value €2,000) awarded in alternate years.
+The Maintenance Grant is awarded to a current Senior Fresh or a Junior Sophister student of French intending to major in French in 2022-23, in Trinity College Dublin.
+The Travel Grant will be awarded in 2023/2024 and is open to any student of French.
 The award is made on the basis of academic promise and financial need.

 This prize was founded in 1912 by a gift from Gerard Alston Exham, Fellow 1895-1920, in memory of Eugénie de Dompierre de Chaufepié, of The Hague.
 It is awarded annually on the results of the Senior Freshman examination.
 A candidate must have attended two terms of honor lectures in French previous to the examination and must be approved by the Professor.
 Value: €90.